epadam/CNN-AV1-intra-encoder/source/cnn_partition_intra.rst

 A model inspired by Google inception is also tested

-The number of parameters of the two models are shown in table 1 and table 2.
+The number of trainable parameters of the two models are shown in table 1 and table 2.

-.. list-table:: tianyili
+.. list-table:: model 1
    :widths: 10 10 10 10 10
    :header-rows: 1